 When it came to medicine, growing your own was even more essential.
 If you came down with a cough or sore throat, you would have soothing candies made of marsh mallow or white horehound.
 Broken bones would be treated with comfrey, and worts would be removed using greater celandine.
 The list goes on.

 This way of life is preserved in the incredible Manx National Heritage site, Cregneash.
 A living folk village, Cregneash was once a small crofters community that scratched a living from the soil and the sea.
 Its picturesque stone cottages are to this day maintained in a way that is sympathetic with the past.
 Inside them you’ll find traditional furnishings, crafts, and MNH staff who explain what life was like.
 If you’re lucky you might even catch a demonstration.

-In the video at the top of this page you can watch my interview with Karen.
-She takes us on a fascinating journey back to the past as we walk around the gardens of Cregneash.
-Karen shows us the plants that the crofters would have used for herbal remedies and some others as well.
-Sweet cicely that would have been used instead of sugar, and Weld, a plant brought to the Island by the vikings.
+In the video below you can watch my interview with Karen.
+She takes us on a fascinating journey back to the past as we walk around the gardens of Cregneash, including the plants that the crofters would have used for herbal remedies.
+Sweet cicely that would have been used instead of sugar, and Weld, a plant brought to the Island by the Vikings.
 You can also find the video over on the Lovely Greens YouTube channel.
 Some of the herbal remedies introduced include:

 - Evening primrose

 - Lemon balm